Guidelines for Advisers and Attorneys

 - Review the CSC and related documents and procedures first with the student and discuss the limitations of your involvement in the on-campus proceedings.
-Specifically with legal counsel, please be aware that the University's process allows you to advise the student, your client, but not to represent your client in disciplinary procedures at any time during either an Administrative Resolution or a Student Conduct Board.
+Specifically with legal counsel, please be aware that unless concurrent criminal charges have been filed, the University's process only allows you to advise the student, your client, but not to represent your client in disciplinary procedures at any time during either an Administrative Resolution or a Student Conduct Board.

 - For further clarification, one may contact the Dean of Students Office (843-349-4161) to confirm information regarding the role of an adviser as well as other procedures of the student conduct process.

 - If advising a student for a student conduct issue that is also being heard in municipal or district court, understand that the University’s disciplinary process is separate and distinct.
 Court dates and other issues do not and will not delay the University's process.